philipturner/molecular-renderer/Documentation/HDL.md

 Copy { [Entity] }
 ```

 Instantiates a previously designed object.
 If called inside an `Affine`, the instance's atoms may be rotated or translated.
-This may be called either inside an `Affine`, or at the top-level scope of a `Lattice` or `Solid`.
+This must be called inside `Affine`.
+It may not be called inside `Volume` or the top-level scope.

-The array initializer accepts raw atom positions in the existing coordinate space (distance in crystal unit cells for `Lattice`, nanometers for `Solid`).
-Atoms do not need to perfectly align with the lattice, but must fall within a tight margin of floating-point error (`<0.1%`).
+The array initializer accepts raw atom positions in nanometers.
+Atoms do not need to perfectly align with overwritten atoms, but must fall within a tight margin of floating-point error (`<0.1%`).

-> TODO: Document the new requirement that this must occur inside an `Affine`.

 ```swift
 Reflect { SIMD3<Float> }